Parathyroid Surgery

 In Hospital

-You will wake up with an ice pack on your neck to be used for the first 12-24 hours to minimize skin swelling.
+You may wake up with an ice pack on your neck to be used for the first 12-24 hours to minimize skin swelling.

 The hospital stay is usually for 1 or 2 nights.
 Most patients having parathyroids removed will stay 1 night.